Code52/metro.css/README.md

 #########
 Loading animation added
+Added a gif file in the images folder.

 ### Node.js
 Included in the `node` folder is a script for creating a template website using the metro.css theme in Node.js